KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/verify-installation.hbs.md

 # Verify Your Installation

-This topic tells you how to verify your Cloud Native Runtimes, commonly known as CNRs, installation.
+This topic tells you how to verify your Cloud Native Runtimes, commonly known as Cloud Native Runtimes, installation.
 You can verify that your Cloud Native Runtimes installation was successful by testing Knative Serving.

 ## <a id='prerecs'></a> Prerequisites